smimram/latool/README.md

 llama-server -m your_model.gguf
 ```

+Note that, in this way, your file is never disclosed to distant servers.
 The output should be a (roughly valid) markdown file containing the text as well as suggested changes.
 In order to speed up the process, some LaTeX markup is removed from the input.